simonzabrocki/SimulationDashboard/README.md

 ### Green Growth Index

-From green growth index menu, we can access:
+From green growth index menu, we can access the three version of the index. (see version paragraph for details)
 - 2020 index
 - 2021 index
 - Green-Blue Growth index